 getAllListings method call to pull the first 1000 listings.
 Then, do a series of

 getListingsSince calls to pull subsequent groups of 1000 listings.
 Don't use a

 sinceDate parameter in this call; we will keep track of where you are in the overall list of sold listings.

 Note that there are generally different IDX display rules for solds.
 For example, you must usually display both the listing and buyer's agents and brokerages.
 You may not be able to display the listing price.
 And, you will likely be permitted to only show one photo in order to protect the privacy of the current occupants.

 Your code will need determine when you want to "sunset" sold listings and remove them from display.
 For example, you may only want to display listings that go back six months or one year — sold data becomes less relevant to consumers as it ages since it no longer reflects current market conditions.

 Please be aware that the API is not available during our regular weekly maintenance window of Sunday evening at 11:00pm PT through Monday morning at 12:30am PT.

-If you experience difficulty logging in, please contact us at firstname.lastname@example.org and provide the IP address from which you are attempting to access the API.
+If you experience difficulty logging in, please contact us at email@example.com and (1) list your iHomefinder client ID and/or the name or website address for your iHomefinder account, (2) note you're referring to a bulk data account and (3) provide the IP address from which you are attempting to access the API.
 We block traffic from certain ranges of IP addresses (such as most Amazon AWS IP addresses) due the prevalence of malicious traffic originating from these sources.